-A few months ago, I posted something hugely sentimental on Craigslist: a butterfly-shaped candle holder that my partner had bought for me when we first started dating—way back when Eisenhower was president.
+A few months ago, I posted something hugely sentimental on Craigslist: a butterfly-shaped candle holder that my boyfriend had bought for me when we first started dating—way back when Eisenhower was president.
 Or maybe Clinton.
 I don’t know; it was a long time ago.
 Anyhow.
 The candle holder was tremendously sweet, albeit not quite my style.
 Nevertheless, I held onto it for years, giving it a place of honor on my dresser.
 Then on top of a bookcase.
 Then on top of a stereo speaker.
 Then on top of a pile of miscellaneous things in our spare room closet.

 That’s just no way to treat a pretty, little thing.
 Especially one with such sentimental value.
 After much deliberation, I posted it in the free section along with everyone else’s cast-offs.
 But in the ad, I told a little story.
 I wanted to make sure the person who inherited this candle holder knew its history.
 And more important than that, I wanted to know theirs.
 At least a little bit of it.